 all:webapp embeds ‘webapp/.tempfile’ and ‘webapp/dir/.tempfile’.

-You can complete names of files and directories with auto-completion or by pressing Ctrl+Space.
+You can complete names of files and directories with auto-completion or by pressing Control+Space.

 Navigation from references to files

-To navigate from a reference to the corresponding file, press Ctrl+B.
+To navigate from a reference to the corresponding file, press Control+B.

 Rename files and directories

 Click the filename and select.

 The IDE will display a warning in the following situations.

 You reference a file or folder that does not exist.